-Planning permission has been granted for a landmark commercial scheme in central Athens by Bennetts Associates and Divercity Architects.
-Designed for leading, award-winning Greek developer Dimand, the 15,600sqm (GBA) new build scheme will create a workplace of the highest quality with class-leading sustainability credentials, and lush new courtyard garden.
+Construction will be completed soon for a landmark commercial scheme in central Athens by Bennetts Associates and Divercity Architects.
+Designed for leading, award-winning Greek developer Dimand, the 15,600sqm (GBA) new build scheme creates a workplace of the highest quality with class-leading sustainability credentials, and lush new courtyard garden.

 Contemporary reinterpretation of traditional design themes and use of local materials are intended to help bed the scheme in as identifiably Athenian.
 A pair of eight storey buildings are clad in vertical white marble louvres at carefully crafted angles to capture the unique Athenian light and create a choreography of vistas and views to the city, the mountains, and the Acropolis.
 Sculpting of the roofline above the lower building draws the eye from Syngrou Avenue towards the main entrance on Lagoumitzi street.
 At street level, a colonnade or ‘stoa’ provides the same signposting together with a new avenue of trees that soften and shade the context.
 A ‘peristyle’ marks the shared entrance and affords views to a new garden that draws reference from traditional Greek courtyard houses.